haskell-distributed/haskell-cci/NOTES.md

 CCI_DECLSPEC int cci_get_opt(void * handle,cci_opt_name_t name, void *val);
 ```
 Here handle can be either a connection or an endpoint object, and the
-type of the thing pointed by val depends on the value passed as "name"
+type of the thing pointed by val depends on the value passed as `name`
 which identifies the parameter to query or set.

 In Haskell we have made access to parameters typed at the expense of